gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "He trusts *you*?"
 Granna Fee snorted.
 "More fool him."

+*Holed up?* Noxy thought.
 "Wait!"
-Noxy surged to her feet, an idea crystallizing in her head.
+She surged to her feet.
 "I know where they are."

 "What---" her father started.